A conversation with Joe Pace, former NBA Champion of the 1978 Washington Bullets

 With William Pennington

 I decided to try and track him down, so I put a piece of paper with his name on it and my email address at the bus stop where I last saw him.
 That was my desperate attempt to find out more about this man, half forgotten, half legend.
-Luckily, someone found my note and he responded, happy to meet.
+Luckily, someone found my note, gave it to him, and he responded, happy to meet.
 Joe Pace and I met for coffee, and I came with my list of questions about the NBA.
 But the more I read about him online, the more I realized that he doesn’t seem to like the NBA all that much, and that my NBA questions weren’t the questions I should've been asking.
 What is his story?
 Why did he walk away from the game?
 What happened in the years after he quit to the present day?
-What does he do for a living?
+Who was he?

 Below, please find my transcript of our conversation.
 Sometimes I ask questions, sometimes we just talk.
 With his magnetic personality, and deep booming voice, I found myself just wanting to listen, and it didn't seem to matter what he talked about.

 Does Bob Dandridge belong in the Hall of Fame?
-You played with him in '78 no?
+You played with him in '78.

 Bob Dandridge?
 Hell yeah he was good.
 But he didn’t have the jumping ability that some of those guys had.
 But hell he could shoot...I learned how to play ball watching Wilt Chamberlain and Bill Russell, cause I would have to play their position, so I always watched them when I was a little kid.